TeamSPWK/spwk-ml-test/polygon_fill_test/instruction.md

 We will give you predefined "space"(corresponds to land) and "patch"(corresponds to parking space).
 Your task is to fill the space with maximum number of patches.
 To fill the space, you can rotate and translate patches.
 A patch have to be placed within the space, and cannot overlap other patches.

 <h3>Given</h3>
 - Space to fill
 - Patch to place

 <h3>Goal</h3>
 - Fill the space with maximum number of patches
 - The number of trial have to be minimized at inference time

+<h3>Action</h3>
+- Patch rotation and translation

 <h3>Constraints</h3>
 - Patch have to be placed within the space